top of page

 Left: In this photo is a screenshot of the notes I took at AJ Chamber's session, "It's not the Wand, it's the Wizard, Harry," at the 2024 fall conference of the Georgia Scholastic Press Association.
 I don't have much broadcast experience, so when I see a good session for it, I make a point to attend.
 I enjoyed this session because it taught me a good format to follow in shots: wide, medium, tight x3.
 I also learned good rules, like "Zoom with your feet, not the camera," and "Begin with best video, best sound."
 I look forward to more broadcast projects in the future where I can continue to apply this knowledge.

 Left: This photo and button are from a podcast I made in tenth grade about my experience growing up with religious family members.
-To create this piece, I had to write the script, record each section individually, then edit the audio clips together.
-I also added some royalty-free music underneath that complimented the words I spoke.
+To create this piece, I had to write the script, record each section individually, and then edit the audio clips together.
+I also added some royalty-free music underneath that complemented the words I spoke.
 This shows my skills in broadcasting through the editing side of podcasts.
-Without good audio in your videos, you have nothing so I think that audio editing is the first step.
+Without good audio in your videos, you have nothing, so I think that audio editing is the first step.

 Final Thoughts

-Broadcast is so fun.
-At my publication, we don't do a lot of broadcasts. , but when we get the chance, we really have fun with it.
-As seen in the videos I included here in this section.
+At my publication, we normally don't do a lot of broadcast videos, but when we get the chance, we really have fun with it.
+When at conferences, I try to attend at least one broadcast session to expand my skill set, as shown in my notes.

 bottom of page